| ||Format||Pages||Price|| |

-4.2 MVDA is a widely used tool in various industries including the pharmaceutical industry.
-To generate a valid outcome, MVDA should contain the following components:
+4.2 MVDA is widely used in various industries including the pharmaceutical industry.
+To achieve a valid outcome, an MVDA model/application should incorporate the following:

-4.2.1 A predefined objective based on a risk and scientific hypothesis specific to the application,
+4.2.1 A predefined risk-based objective incorporating one or more relevant scientific hypotheses specific to the application;

 4.3 This guide can be used to support data analysis activities associated with pharmaceutical development and manufacturing, process performance and product quality monitoring in manufacturing, as well as for troubleshooting and investigation events.
-Technical details in data analysis can be found in scientific literature and standard practices in data analysis are already available (such as Practices E1655 and E1790 for spectroscopic applications, Practice E2617 for model validation and Practice E2474 for utilizing process analytical technology).
+Technical details in data analysis can be found in the scientific literature and standard practices in data analysis are already available (such as Practices and for spectroscopic applications, Practice for model validation, and Practice for utilizing process analytical technology).

 1.1 This guide covers the applications of multivariate data analysis (MVDA) to support pharmaceutical development and manufacturing activities.
 MVDA is one of the key enablers for process understanding and decision making in pharmaceutical development, and for the release of intermediate and final products after being validated appropriately using a science and risk-based approach.

 1.2 The scope of this guide is to provide general guidelines on the application of MVDA in the pharmaceutical industry.
 While MVDA refers to typical empirical data analysis, the scope is limited to providing a high level guidance and not intended to provide application-specific data analysis procedures.
 This guide provides considerations on the following aspects:

-1.2.3 Considerations on the different types of data analysis and model validation,
+1.2.3 Considerations on the different types of data analysis, model testing, and validation;

 ICS Number Code 11.120.01 (Pharmaceutics in general); 35.240.80 (IT applications in health care technology)